scalpelspace/scalpelspace.github.io/products/momentum/README.md

 #### 2.6.1 5 V Power OR Switch

-The 5 V supply is managed by an OR power switch (TPS2116DRL).
+The 5 V supply is controlled by an OR-ing power switch (TPS2116DRL).

-The `5V` pin from the Uno-style interface takes priority.
-As long as ~1 V or more is present on this pin, it will be used as the power source.
-If this condition is not met, the board automatically switches to the USB-C 5 V supply.
+- The Uno-style 5V pin has priority: if ~1 V or higher is present, it is used as the source.
+- If this condition is not met, the board automatically switches to the USB-C 5 V supply.

 #### 2.6.2 Optional 5 V Pin Supply Protection

-The `5V` pin supply can be configured with optional protection diodes (default not included), see the following instructions:
+The `5V` pin supply can be optionally protected with diodes (not installed by default).
+To enable protection, follow these steps:

-- The `5 V bypass` jumper must be cut to stop shorting of the schottky diode pads, enforcing the schottky diode.
+- Cut the `5 V bypass` jumper to remove the short across the schottky diode pads, ensuring use of the schottky diode.
 - Schottky diode required (designator `D1`, footprint SMA).
     - Intended to provide reverse polarity protection.
 - TVS diode required (designator `D2`, footprint SMB).
-    - Intended to provide short high voltage clamping.
+    - Intended to provide short transient over-voltage clamping.

 #### 2.6.3 3.3 V LDO Supply

 The 3.3 V supply is managed onboard by a dedicated 5 V to 3.3 V LDO, independent of any connected board.

-If the user wishes to use the Momentum dev board's 3.3 V supply for low current applications, the `Interface 3.3 V output` jumper can be bridged, allowing for 3.3 V to be supplied from the onboard LDO.
-This should only be done with caution, as a connected main controller which would supply its own 3.3 V on the same Uno-style interface `3.3V` output pin.
+If the user wishes to use the Momentum dev board's 3.3 V supply as an output supply for low current applications, the `Interface 3.3 V output` jumper can be bridged, allowing for 3.3 V to be supplied from the onboard LDO.

+> **Warning:** This modification should be evaluated for each specific
+> application.
+Many development boards provide their own regulated 3.3 V output
+> on the Uno-style `3.3V` pin.
+Connecting this pin in parallel with another
+> 3.3 V supply can cause contention between the two outputs, potentially
+> resulting in damage or unstable operation.

 ### 2.7 SPI Interface

-All SPI pins interfacing with connected boards are level-shifted.
-By default, the external SPI pins are level shifted to 5 V. However, it can also be shifted to 3.3 V via the `Level shifter V IO` 3-pad jumper.
+All SPI pins interfacing with external boards are level-shifted.
+By default, the SPI bus is shifted to 5 V. However, it can also be shifted to 3.3 V via the `Level shifter V IO` 3-pad jumper.

 > See section [2.8 Level Shifter](#28-level-shifter) for details.

-The SPI CS pin can be swapped between the Uno-style interface pins `D10` (default) and `D8` via the `Interface SPI CS pin select` jumper.
-This is intended to help resolve any pin conflicts.
+The SPI CS pin can be reassigned between Uno-style pins `D10` (default) and `D8` via the `Interface SPI CS pin select` jumper, allowing flexibility in resolving pin conflicts.

 ### 2.8 Level Shifter

 Note the level shifter interfaces with the SPI singals (CIPO, COPI, SCK and CS) as well as the WS2812B PWM data line.
-Adjusting the `Level shifter V IO` 3-pad jumper toggles the voltage shifting between 3.3 V and 5 V.
+Adjusting the `Level shifter V IO` 3-pad jumper selects between 3.3 V and 5 V.

-If you opt for 3.3 V shifting, be aware that the **WS2812B LED may exhibit instability**.
-The WS2812B datasheet states:
+When set to 3.3 V, note that the **WS2812B LED may become unstable**.
+According to the WS2812B datasheet:

-1. DIN high signal >= 0.7 * VDD
+1. DIN high >= 0.7 * VDD
 2. DIN low <= 0.3 * VDD

-Thus, a 3.3 V signal may not be able to meet the DIN high requirement, reducing functionality of the WS2812B in this level shifting configuration.
+A 3.3 V logic-high signal may not satisfy the DIN high threshold, potentially causing reduced or unreliable functionality in this configuration.

 ### 2.9 STM32L432KC Flashing